Last Updated on April 24, 2023

 The Wright Brothers National Memorial on the Outer Banks of North Carolina commemorates the first successful air flight.
-This 400-acre National Parks Site in Kill Devil Hills also details the world-changing work of Orville Wright and Wilbur Wright.
+This 400-acre site is overseen by the National Park Service in Kill Devil Hills and also details the world-changing work of Orville Wright and Wilbur Wright.

 If you want to see how the Wright Brothers lived and worked as we have many times, our guide is here to help.
 We’ll give you all the details, including admission details and things to do nearby!

 In case you’re looking for something specific, here’s how we’ve organized this guide: